GastonZalba/ol-wfst/README.md

 #### evtType

-Click event to select the features to be edited
+The click event to allow selection of Features to be edited

 Type: (`"singleclick"` \| `"dblclick"`)